How to stay on top of allergies and asthma as spring blooms

 Dr Valerio will be focusing on male patients at the clinic: "It's been great so far."

-Although, he admits it can be tricky to encourage male clients to come in and make regular health appointments.
+Although he admits it can be tricky to encourage male clients to come in and make regular health appointments.

-Usually men will come in after a friend has had a health episode, and that becomes a strong influence, he said.
+Usually men will come in after a friend has had a health episode, and that becomes a strong influence, he says: "Once patients make that initial contact they realise it wasn't so bad, and come again earlier."

 • More information: Visit www.murraybridgemedical.com.au, call 8531 2988 or visit Murray Bridge Medical Centre at 35-37 Adelaide Road, Murray Bridge from 8am-6pm on weekdays, 8am-9pm on Wednesdays, or 9am-4pm on Saturdays.